TakafumiM/LoLProAnalysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
-The p-values was 1.
+The p-values was 0.97.
 Therefore, I failed to reject the null hypothesis with the 5% significance level.
+There is not sufficient evidence to prove that the distribution of 'result' when 'golddiffat15' is missing is not the same as the distribution of 'result' when 'golddiffat15' is not missing.

 ## Hypothesis Testing
 Here, I seek to find the answer of my center question; whether the team winning in golds at 15 minutes is likely to win or not.
 As it was shown in Interesting Aggregates, the blue side winrate is 52%.
 Here is my hypothesis.